Posner–Schlossman syndrome: Treatment

 Main aim of treatment is to reduce IOP and decrease inflammation.

 Medical

 Topical steroids, such as prednisolone acetate can be used to decrease the uveal inflammation.
 Topical or oral non-steroidal anti-inflammatory agents may be used to avoid steroid-induced complications like secondary glaucoma.
 Prostaglandin analogs such as latanoprost or bimatoprost, beta-blockers such as timolol, alpha-2 agonists such as brimonidine, muscarinic agents such as pilocarpine, hyperosmotic agents such as mannitol and carbonic anhydrase inhibitors such as acetazolamide, methazolamide or dorzolamide are the drugs used to decrease IOP.

 Surgical

 If the elevated IOP is not responsive to medical treatment, glaucoma surgeries may be considered to prevent visual field loss.

 Epidemiology

-It usually affects adults between the ages of twenty and fifty and is common in males than females.
+It usually affects adults between the ages of twenty and fifty and is more common in males than females.
 One study from Finland found that the incidence of disease is 0.4 and its prevalence is 1.9 out of 100,000.